- The Eighth Day of Assembly

-The rabbis interpret the Numbers 29:35 Scripture verse to mean that Adonai asks all who made a pilgrimage for Sukkot to atzeret (עֲצֶרֶת-“assemble” from-עָצַר to hold back, refrain, stay, detain), to “hold back” and extend their assembly with Him one more day.
+The rabbis interpret the Numbers 29:35 Scripture verse to mean that HaShem asks all who made a pilgrimage for Sukkot to atzeret (עֲצֶרֶת-“assemble” from-עָצַר to hold back, refrain, stay, detain), to “hold back” and extend their assembly with Him one more day.
 Therefore, the rabbis consider that Shemini Atzeret is an additional festival, independent from Sukkot.

 A familiar pattern: